-5. Parcel 1 Contains Only Limited Urban Development.
+5. The PAA Contains Only Limited Urban Development.

 The evidence shows that while there is what Mr. Gouras termed "urban development within a rural setting," Tr.
-1312, in portions of Parcel 1, much of the remainder of the Parcel is largely undeveloped.
-R. 1062 (map, Exhibit P-077).
-A view of the subdivision map for Meridian and the PAA reveals that large portions of Parcel 1 are undeveloped.
+1312, in portions of the PAA to the north and to the east of the City, much of the remainder of the PAA is largely undeveloped.
 Id.
-This limited "urban development within a rural setting" is not sufficient to overcome the lack of any development in the remaining areas.
+A view of the subdivision map for Meridian and the PAA reveals that large portions of Parcels 1 and 3 are undeveloped, while Parcels 2 and 4 and generally undeveloped.
+R. 1062 (map).
+The limited "urban development within a rural setting" to the north and east of Meridian is not sufficient to overcome the lack of any development in the remaining areas.